Lake Bluff in Lake County, Illinois — The American Midwest (Great Lakes)

 The Dwyer Settlement in Lake County, Illinois

 William Dwyer served as the first road supervisor for this portion of Green Bay Road and served as a tax collector.
 Dr. Murphy, a physician, was appointed first magistrate for the area and as deputy to the Federal Marshal, recorded the Lake County census for 1840.
-Murphy served for six years (1839-í45) in the Illinois State Legislature, drafting the first Illinois public school law, and acting as chair of the state finance committee.
+Murphy served for six years (1839-’45) in the Illinois State Legislature, drafting the first Illinois public school law, and acting as chair of the state finance committee.
 Dwyer and Dr. Murphy were instrumental in the 1839 formation of Lake County through the division of McHenry County, as well as in moving the county seat from Libertyville to Waukegan.
-The Tavern was the first polling place in the area and the site of the first Shields Township meeting on April 2, 1852.
-The Dwyer settlement gave a permanent character to this area and from

-Erected 2009 by Vliet Center for Lake Bluff History, Lake Bluff School District 65, the Lake Bluff Womenís Club and the Illinois State Historical Society.
+Erected 2009 by Vliet Center for Lake Bluff History, Lake Bluff School District 65, the Lake Bluff Women’s Club and the Illinois State Historical Society.

 Marker series.
 This marker is included in the Illinois State Historical Society marker series.

 Location.
 42° 17.09′ N, 87° 51.406′ W. Marker is in Lake Bluff, Illinois, in Lake County.
 Marker is on North Green Bay Road (Illinois Route 131) 0.2 miles north of Armour Drive, on the right when traveling south.
+Marker is located in front of Lake Bluff Elementary School.
 Touch for map.
-Marker is located in front of Lake Bluff Elementary School.
 Marker is at or near this postal address: 350 W Washington Ave, Lake Bluff IL 60044, United States of America.
+Touch for directions.

 Other nearby markers.
 At least 8 other markers are within 2 miles of this marker, measured as the crow flies.
 Fighting Tradesmen (approx. 2 miles away); Base Realignment and Closure (approx. 2 miles away); Wings over Great Lakes (approx. 2 miles away); Great Lakes History Trail (approx. 2 miles away); Women at Great Lakes (approx. 2 miles away); The Post War Era (approx. 2 miles away); World War II (approx. 2 miles away); Great Lakes Athletics (approx. 2 miles away).